adlawson/mixcloud-tracklist/README.md

 This is an *unofficial* Mixcloud browser extension.
 It displays the tracklist the same way it did before they changed their [licensing][mc-support].
+It supports the new Mixcloud website, having come out of beta in January 2017.
-It supports both the old (~2013-2016) Mixcloud website and the new Mixcloud website (still in beta as of November 2016).
+Support for the old (~2013-2016) Mixcloud website has been dropped as of version 4.2.0.

 The extension has been built with [Mozilla's WebExtensions API][moz-webext] so it should be compatible with Mozilla Firefox, Google Chrome, and any other